what1s1ove/whatislove.dev/readme.md

 ### [apps](./apps)

 -   [whatislove.dev](./apps/whatislove-dev) – Vladyslav Zubko's website.
 If you want to get to know me better.
+-   [careers.whatislove.dev](./apps/careers-whatislove-dev) – Future.
+If you want to be mine.
 -   [certifications.whatislove.dev](./apps/certifications-whatislove-dev) – Certificates Manager.
 If you want to move on.

 ### [packages](./packages)